Saturday, June 7, 2025

 Troy to Mechanicsville

-Last night my temporary crown popped out while eating some ribs.
+Last night, my temporary crown popped out while I was eating some ribs.

-I thought I might go back to Montreal to have the permanent crown installed because I was not certain how much longer the locks C1 to C4 would be closed
+I considered returning to Montreal to have the permanent crown installed, as I was uncertain how long the locks C1 to C4 would remain closed.

 The next morning I put the temporary crown back on and it fitted.
 I got an email stating the lock would be open.
 I searched for a dentist in Troy who could re-cement the crown.
 Found Brunswick Dental to do it.
 The dentist was Russian.